Sports News | Serie B Playoff Between Sampdoria and Salernitana Suspended Due to Fireworks, Seats Thrown on Pitch | LatestLY

 The incidents involving Salernitana fans occurred after Sampdoria had taken a 2-0 lead Sunday in Salerno, putting it ahead 4-0 on aggregate.

-The match will now likely be awarded as a 3-0 victory to Sampdoria according to league disciplinary measures — meaning Sampdoria should remain in Serie B while Salernitana will likely be relegated to Serie C.
+The league judge on Monday awarded a 3-0 victory to Sampdoria and ordered Salernitana to play its next two home matches without fans.

+Sampdoria will remain in Serie B while Salernitana is relegated to Serie C.

 Sampdoria has never been relegated to Serie C in its 79-year history and earlier this season brought back some players from its golden years in the 1990s to manage the squad out of crisis.